Gtrx0/cpm43/README.md

 [Layout](http://www.keyboard-layout-editor.com/#/gists/e3d0a9a1f7fb6537a82bb3f0c82ddf35)

 ## Features
-* Pwm controlled single color led backlight
+* In-switch LED support.
-* Atmega32u4 Microcontroller running at 16mhz
+* RGB underglow from 14 separate WS2812B LEDs.
-* ESD and overcurrent protection
+* USB Type-C connector on the left side.
-* RGB underglow provided by 14 WS2812B LED packages
+* Compatible with MX and ALPS switches.
-* ICSP programming header
+* Integrated Atmega32u4 microcontroller for a lower profile and easier qmk compatibility.
-* MX and ALPS compatibility
+* USB ESD protection circuit.
-* USB Type-C port
+* ICSP programming header just in case you try something a bit too extreme and need to unbrick it.

 ## Warning
 KiCad 5 or above is needed to open this project.
 KiCad 4 or below won't work.